nicodefaa/SovellustenHakkerointi/h5_debugging.md

 <img width="563" height="474" alt="kuva" src="https://github.com/user-attachments/assets/a9b0f420-4ce1-4709-ad6d-8ac11940ab58" />

 To get a basic understanding of the `disassemble` I tried to look up different guides for assembly syntax.
+[University of Virginia Computer Science](https://www.cs.virginia.edu/~evans/cs216/guides/x86.html) for written guide about Instructions, and [Mxy's Learn assembly for Beginners tutorials](https://www.youtube.com/playlist?list=PL9o2C-4xGfjHl5PF-Xt-yWH2zc4wjJ3AW) for beginner level understanding on how it's written and how the steps work (References: University of Virginia Computer Science 2006.
+Mxy 2026.)

 At this point I also realized my disassembly-flavor was set to att by default, instead of intel which I assumed would be easier for me to understand so I changed it with `set disassembly-flavor intel`: